AgainIoT/Open-Set-Go/README.md

 **Open-Set-Go** is the `Open-Source Management Platform` for Open-Source Developers.
 Open-Set-Go provides the creation of new open-source projects and operational review for existing projects.

-**Open-Set-Go** is dependent on **:octocat: GitHub**, and the GitHub OAuth 2.0 authorization process allows you analyze, create, and requests Pull-Request from your(or your organization's) GitHub repository.
+**Open-Set-Go** is dependent on **:octocat:GitHub**, and the GitHub OAuth 2.0 authorization process allows you analyze, create, and requests Pull-Request from your(or your organization's) GitHub repository.

 - Create [Pull-Request Template](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request), [Issue Templates](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue), [README.md](https://docs.github.com/ko/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes), [CONTRIBUTING.md](https://mozillascience.github.io/working-open-workshop/contributing/) with Open-Set-Go!